uozuAho/pilights/readme.md

 # Raspberry Pi RGB Light Server
 -------------------------------

-A web app to control RGB leds (neopixels) on a raspberry pi and/or arduino.
+Various ways to control neopixels (RGB LEDs), including a web app which can be run on a raspberry pi.

 # Quick start

+Demo the LED patterns on a PC:

   python3 demo.py